marwan-alfarra/8-bit-digital-logic-calculator/README.md

 - `FA_4B-4B.dig` – 4-bit subtractor block
 - `Multiplier (015)C.dig`, `Multiplier (015)D.dig`, `Multiplier (015)M.dig` – multiplier variants
 - `DDA 4B.dig`, `DDA 8B.dig` – binary-to-BCD conversion (Double Dabble Algorithm)
-- `7-segment driver.dig` – binary/BCD to 7-segment driver
+- `7-segment driver.dig` – binary/BCD to 7-segment driver and other support circuits
-- `SEQ 0-7.dig` and a few others – sequence / testing / support circuits

 File names are kept as they were in the original project so they still match the report and slides.